 I joined the University in 2000 to work as a researcher on an EPSRC project characterising the indoor communications channel and a Radiocommunications Agency (now OFCOM) sponsored project characterising radiowave propagation through vegetation.
 I had previously worked for a defence contractor and a computer networking company.

 I started work as a lecturer in the (then) Department of Electronic and Computer Engineering in 2002 where I became the Admissions Tutor and Programme Coordinator for all undergraduate and integrated Masters Electronic Engineering, Computer Engineering and Networking degree programmes.
-I was the Course Leader for the BSc (Hons) Computer Networks degree programme and the Programme Manager for the Foundation Degree (FDEng) in Electronic Engineering.
+I was the Course Leader for the BSc (Hons) Computer Networks degree programme and the Programme Manager for the Foundation Degree (FDEng) in Electronic Engineering with the Royal Navy.

-I am now the Head of the School of Computing, responsible for the operational efficiency and effectiveness of the School; as well as leading the School towards realising the University’s strategic vision.
-I also has a keen research interest in the development of secure systems, identifying vulnerabilities in systems, utilising features to identify users and network protocol analysis.
+I have been the Head of the School of Computing since 2013, responsible for the operational efficiency and effectiveness of the School; as well as leading the School towards realising the University’s strategic vision.
+I also have a keen research interest in the development of secure systems, identifying vulnerabilities in systems, utilising features to identify users and network protocol analysis.

 Completed research projects